-Australia and India continue to strengthen our relationship by working together to help shape a global technology environment that meets our shared vision of a peaceful, stable and prosperous Indo-Pacific, where the rules-based international order is upheld.
+Australia and India continue to strengthen cooperation on cyber, critical technologies and supply chains as part of our shared vision for a peaceful, stable and prosperous Indo-Pacific, where the rules-based international order is upheld.

 About the AICCTP Grants Program